tcodes0/react-known-props/README.md

 # React Known Props

-Simple functions to get arrays of props, both from React and html, renamed when appropriate (class => className).
+Props from React and html, renamed when appropriate (class => className).
 Because you may want to test props against it.

 ### v2 update: